WICG/webpackage/README.md

 The process of validation:

-1. Decrypt the hash provided by Package-Signature header (lets call result of decryption HPackage) using the provided public key cert.
+1. Validate the signature provided by Package-Signature header, using provided public key cert and content of application/index part of the package.
-2. Compute the hash of the application/index part.
-Lets call it HIndex.
-3. If HPackage == HIndex, the index of the archive is deemed validated.
+2. That establishes authenticity and integrity of the Content Index that contains hashes of all the parts int he package.
-4. When a part is loaded, compute its hash and compare it with the hash in the Content Index.
+2. When a part is loaded, compute its hash and compare it with the hash in the Content Index.
 If they match, the part is deemed validated.

 ### Use Case: Signed package, 2 origins